 Meet the facilitators

-The team has prepared a highly interactive and participatory program, using a range of approaches, including small group/cohort sharing, large-group discussions, structured activities, and subject matter expert presentations.
+Based on the co-design of leaders in the 2021 pilot program, the team has prepared a highly interactive and participatory program, using a range of approaches, including small group/cohort sharing, large-group discussions, structured activities, and subject matter expert presentations.

 Highwatermark Strategy and Communications